 In the spring of 1992, Dan Burke, then the President & CEO of Capital Cities, ABC, Inc. applied for one of two expansion franchises available at the Class AA level of Minor League Baseball.
 Dan's hope was to bring professional baseball back to Portland.
 Maine's largest city had been without a pro baseball franchise since the 1940's.
 One of thirteen applicants for the two franchises, Dan worked diligently to make his dream a reality.
 In October 1992 Portland and New Haven were selected to join the Eastern League as new entries for the 1994 season.
 A sellout crowd greeted the Sea Dogs on April 18, 1994.
 In 2003, Dan was instrumental in bringing the Boston Red Sox to Portland as the Sea Dogs' new affiliate replacing the Florida Marlins.
 In 2006, the Sea Dogs captured their first Eastern League Championship.
 Since the teams' inception in 1994 more than seven million fans have enjoyed Sea Dogs' baseball at Hadlock Field.
 Dan passed away in October 2011.
 Today the Sea Dogs remain in the Burke family with Dan's son; Bill Burke serving as the team's Chairman and Dan's daughter; Sally McNamara serving as the team's Treasurer.

-The 2018 season will be Geoff's eighth season as the Sea Dogs' Executive Vice President & General Manager and 18th season with the organization.
+Geoff was promoted to President & General Manager on September 10, 2018 after serving eight years as the Executive Vice President & General Manager.
+The 2019 season will be Geoff's 20th season with the organization.
 He began his career with the team as an intern in 2001 and was hired as Director of Group Sales prior to the 2002 season.
-In 2004 Geoff became the Director of Sales and Promotions and after the 2006 season Geoff was promoted to Assistant General Manager for Sales and Promotions.
+In 2004 Geoff became the Director of Sales and Promotions and after the 2006 season, Geoff was promoted to Assistant General Manager for Sales and Promotions.

 Geoff was honored as the 2015 Eastern League Executive of the Year.
 In 2011 he was named to the Portland Press Herald's "40 under 40" list, recognizing 40 local business leaders under the age of 40.
 Geoff is a graduate of the University of Massachusetts at Amherst with a degree in sport management.
 In addition to his work with the Sea Dogs, Geoff serves on the PeoplesChoice Credit Union Board of Directors, the Maine Children's Cancer Program Board of Directors, and the Portland Community Chamber's Economic Development & City Affairs Committee.